robert-phillips33/OVERLOOK/README.md

 __Network Requests__

 Given that OVERLOOK was my second project experience handling network requests, navigating both FETCH and POST requests took some time.
 After being defeated by my code quite a few times, my understanding of FETCH/POST requests began to grow with each instance of my refactors producing functionality.
+The concept of "data model first" was very much nailed in for me after I had seen the results of using a POST request, chained into a FETCH in order to maintain truth within my data model.
+It was super satisfying seeing my data model correctly reflect user interactions when a user booked rooms.
+On top of that, updating the DOM as a result of the new and "true" FETCH'ed data made this application feel very solid.

 __TDD__

 Using Mocha & Chai for TDD has been a part of my toolkit for five weeks now, and after a bit of growing pains, I began to feel really good about the tests that accompanied my logic functions during the course of this project.
-It was difficult to understand a bit earlier on in my development journey, but as further pieces came into play within my projects (cough cough, network requests)..
+It was difficult to understand a bit earlier on in my junior dev journey, but as further pieces came into play within my projects (cough cough, network requests)..
 Being able to __for sure__ know that the functions handling the foundations of my application are tested and working, without a doubt saved me a lot of time in my development process.

 ## Features